toolbear/soon/README.md

 ### Develop for 90 minutes.
 Relax for 15.
 Repeat.

-You start with a 90/15 schedule.
-This may change over time as soon learns more about you.

 When you begin work on a task soon starts the timer.

 ```console